Torre del Mar: Toré Tore Avenue Lighthouse

-The sugar factory of Torre del Mar (The sugar refinery)
+Sugar refinery

 It was around 1796, when José García Navarrete started producing sugar in Torre del Mar, yet it wasn’t until 1846, under Ramón de la Sagra, that the new Factory was built in the Cuban, industrial style using steam machinery.
 Consequently, due to an economic fiasco, it would be handed over to the Larios family under the name 'Factory of Nuestra Señora del Carmen'.
 The factory was used commercially until 1991, which saw the final production season.
 It was a fundamental element in the socioeconomic development of our town for generations.
 The building ended up being converted into an indisputable icon which is emblematic of the industrial patrimony of the coast of Malaga.

 In 1993, the factory’s central building was restored to preserve it, this is the part that currently can be visited and is eminently for cultural use.
 Near this part are two original fireplaces which were part of the factory.
 There is also restored evaporation machinery and replica steam machinery used to obtain sugar.